gualo/textmate-navigator-bundle/README.md

 	or
 	# DOC: Explain the usage of TM\_NAVIGATOR\_FORCE\_OBJC in the user manual

 Navigator comes preconfigured with a number of tags.
-You may add change or remove tags as described in the <a href='javascript:goTo("notes_tech")'>Behind the Scenes</a> at the end of this section.
+You may add change or remove tags as described in the [Behind the Scenes](#notes_tech) at the end of this section.

 The preconfigured tags are: